HidayaMohamed/superheroes/README.md

 ## Description

-A Flask REST API for tracking heroes and their superpowers.
+The Superheroes API is a Flask-based RESTful web service that allows users to manage heroes and their superpowers.
+It supports creating and retrieving heroes, powers, and hero–power relationships, with built-in validations and clean JSON responses.

 ## Installation
 You use git clone to be able to download the documents in the GitHub